laataiasu/laataiasu.github.io/content/post/2020-07-13-gunung-api-purba-nglanggeran/index.md

 And finally arrived there in 4:30 pm.

 My stupidity was I wanted to climb mountain, without proper equipment, and the weather was rain.
 I talked to the officer there and asked how much do i have to pay to climb the mountain.
 He said 15,000 rupiah, and he suggested me to comeback tomorrow.
 But I refuse, because at that time I was going to have to take the train at night.
 And when I want to pay, the officer let me climb without pay.
-I didn't know why, maybe because I was looked miserable and he thought I will commit suicide and he din't want to pay the assurance, I dont know maybe he's just too kind lol.
+I didn't know why, maybe because I was looked miserable and he thought I will commit [[Suicide]] and he din't want to pay the assurance, I dont know maybe he's just too kind lol.

 At that place there are about 5 people and they stare at me like 'this guy is weird'.
 I started conversation and try to be friendly but they're just answer me with serious answer.
 Suddenly I was tired of being "friendly" and I didn't care, I just wanna climbed the mountain.